Hand hygiene adherence research

 The smart handwashing station also takes every user’s temperature to make sure they haven’t developed feverish symptoms throughout the day.
 If a user has an abnormally high temperature, the CleanMachine automatically sends a message through SMS or email (per each client’s preference) to the facility’s infection prevention expert.

 The Soapy Wisdom platform gathers the hand hygiene data into neatly organized graphs, to help managers understand hygiene trends inside their facilities.
 This helps create actionable items for a better infection prevention program.
+And this improves Hand hygiene adherence research.

 The CleanMachine is a way to know who washed their hands, and how well, without any guesswork.
 The CleanMachine has a facial recognition feature (GDPR compliant) which can help raise hygiene practices from a personal responsibility level to a corporate level.
 Companies owe it to their clients to ensure all products are handled in a safe, clean environment, and the CleanMachine ensures this better than ever before.